 This paper empirically studies the deterrence effect of monitoring intensity on safety care and compliance with a self-reporting mechanism.
 To do so, we analyse the consequences of a policy requiring French Departments to subsidize local commissions whose role is to monitor nuclear stations and to communicate with local populations.
 Our analysis uses a dataset of safety incidents reported by French nuclear stations between 2008 and 2015, and data describing the annual budgets of their monitoring agency.
 We address the endogeneity of the indirect measurement of local monitoring intensity by using forecasting errors in Department-level operating budgets as an instrumental variable.
-Contrarily to a large part of the literature on enforcement and compliance, we also account for the possibility of non-detection of non-compliance by plant managers, and disentangle the effects of the policy on safety care and on non-compliance with self-declaration guidelines.
-We find that plant managers react to informational incentives: although we observe no significant increase in safety care, we find significant increases in compliance with declaration criteria: a 2.000 € increase in the annual budget of a local commission leads, on average, to a 1% increase in the total number of events reported.
+We account for the possibility of non-detection of non-compliance by plant managers, and disentangle the effects of the policy on safety care and non-compliance with self-declaration guidelines.
+We find that plant managers react to informational incentives: although we observe no significant increase in safety care, we find significant increases in compliance with declaration criteria.